TeamBeano/adjust-android-sdk/README.md

 config.setLogLevel(LogLevel.SUPRESS);   // disable all log output
 ```

-In case you want all your log output to be disabled, beside setting the log level to suppress, you should also use
+In case you want all your log output to be disabled, beside setting the log level to suppress, you should also use the
 constructor for `AdjustConfig` object which gets boolean parameter indicating whether suppress log level should be supported
 or not: